nihonmiah71/JLPT-Grammar-Database/README.md

 1. **Select Cards:** Highlight one or more "base" cards (grammar points you want to explore from).
 2. **Start the Crawler:** Press `Ctrl + Alt + R`.
 3. **Configure the Search:**
-    * **Depth (Degree):** Choose how many "steps" away from the original card the crawler should look (e.g., Degree 1 for direct neighbors, Degree 2 for neighbors of neighbors).
+    * **Depth (Degree):** Choose how many "steps" away from the original card the crawler should look.
-    * **Search Log:** Choose if you want to see a detailed technical log of found/missed links.
+    * **Search Log:** Toggle technical logs for link discovery.
-    * **Lesson Overview:** Choose to display a clean list of all grammar points found in the cluster.
+    * **Lesson Overview:** Display a clean list of all grammar points in the cluster.
-    * **Filtered Deck:** Choose to automatically create a filtered deck for an immediate study session of the found points.
+    * **Filtered Deck:** Automatically create a study session for the found cluster.
-4. **Navigate & Compare:** Use the direct links on the back of each card to jump to related points and see how they differ in nuance.
+4. **Interactive Learning:** Use the direct links on the back of each card to jump to related points and compare nuances.

 ---